zahrajoonjafari/MasterThesis/README.md

 ## Usage

 To build app:
- - cd prject folder
+ - cd project folder
  - npm start
  - Browser will be opend with localhost:3000
- - Start licensing
+ - Start licensing your content